 Three main reasons:

-Loss of control.
-First up is concern that if the staff or the customers decide what is important or relevant then their hierarchical control over who knows what is eroded.
+1. Loss of control.
+First up is concern that if the staff or the customers decide what is important or relevant then the management's hierarchical control over who knows what is eroded.

 People will talk about your products, your brand, your company - whether you like it or not